Advanced Mechanical Engineering Design

 All about the course

-The programme is delivered over one year full-time or part-time over three years.
-It consists of four 30-credit modules and one 60-credit project module.
 For full-time study, each module requires two days of contact per week, with an additional three days of self-study - this equates to a full week of study.
 Taught modules complete in June, with the dissertation completed by September.

 Module learning provides a systematic understanding of knowledge on finite element analysis as a tool for the solution of practical engineering problems.
 You will develop a comprehensive understanding of the development of appropriate finite element models of physical systems, and how to interpret the results of the analysis.